TapL-Recreation-Project/TapLUHCCore/DOCS.md

 ## How to make a plugin compatible with UHCCore

-1. Make your plugin.yml have our plugin as a .
+1. Make your plugin.yml have our plugin as a softdepend.
 2. Make a new folder next to `src` called `lib` and drop our UHCCore jar in it.
 3. Add our core to the plugin with maven:
 ```xml